SpektraSystems/Red-Hat-Modernize-Apps/lab5.md

 **1. Obtain hostname of monolith UI from our Dev environment**

-`oc get route/www -n userXX-coolstore-dev`
+`oc get route/www -n ocpuser0XX-coolstore-dev`

 > /!\ Change the project name according to your user number